 The CSM considers current and potential future land-use conditions.
 Currently, the property is undeveloped; however, the planned future use of the property is for commercial purposes.
-Given the planned development of the property, potential human receptors include on-site construction workers, on-site indoor commercial workers, on-site outdoor maintenance workers, and on-site visitors, which is consistent with the Tronox HRA Work Plan (Northgate 2010) and the BRC Closure Plan (BRC, ERM, and DBS&A, 2009).
+Given the planned development of the property, potential human receptors include on-site construction workers, on-site indoor commercial workers, on-site outdoor maintenance workers, and on-site visitors, which is consistent with the Tronox HRA Work Plan (Northgate 2010).
 Although several potential human receptors may occur on the property in the future, this screening-level HRA focuses on indoor commercial workers.
 This receptor is considered to have the highest level of exposure to volatile organic chemicals (VOCs) in indoor air at the property.
 Other receptors, such as site visitors, will have lower exposures, and thus lower risk estimates.
 Therefore, risk estimates generated for future on-site indoor commercial workers will be protective of other potential receptors at the property.

-A separate screening-level HRA evaluated risks from exposure to soil at Parcels A and B. The results from that screening-level HRA are provided in the Technical Memorandum - Data Review for 2007 Tronox Parcels A/B Investigation dated February 11, 2008 (BEC 2008; approved by NDEP on April 8, 2008).
+A separate screening-level HRA evaluated risks from exposure to soil at Parcels A/B. The results from that screening-level HRA are provided in the Technical Memorandum - Data Review for 2007 Tronox Parcels A/B Investigation dated February 11, 2008 (BEC 2008; approved by NDEP on April 8, 2008).
 However, these exposures did not account for potential migration of VOCs from the subsurface into indoor air.
 In general, the United States Environmental Protection Agency (USEPA) does not recommend evaluating the indoor air exposure pathway using soil matrix data (USEPA 2002a).
 Because groundwater beneath a portion of the property is considered a potential VOC source area, soil gas data were collected.
 The soil gas data are the focus of this screening-level indoor air HRA.
+It should be noted that the pending site-wide soil gas risk assessment will more fully discuss the site-wide conceptual model, including potential groundwater and soil sources and the impact of these sources on the measured soil gas concentrations, including data collected in Parcels A/B.